stenataphcalkin/Week8Assignment/README.md

 ### Base Requirements

-- 🎯 Display all posts on the page, with an option to sort them in ascending or descending order.
+- ✅ Display all posts on the page, with an option to sort them in ascending or descending order.
 - ✅ Create a SQL schema for a posts table and a comments table, with the comments being connected to the posts table with a foreign key.
-  - Please submit your database schema, as is mentioned in the submission instructions.
+  - ✅ Please submit your database schema, as is mentioned in the submission instructions.
+    ✅((Render the comments into the page))
-- 🎯 Create a delete button on posts that allows users to delete the post from the database.
+- ✅ Create a delete button on posts that allows users to delete the post from the database.
-- 🎯 Create a form which saves comments to a dedicated comments table, with the comments being connected to the posts table with a foreign key.
+- ✅ Create a form which saves comments to a dedicated comments table, with the comments being connected to the posts table with a foreign key.
-- 🎯 Allow users to comment on individual posts in their dynamic routes.
+- ✅ Allow users to comment on individual posts in their dynamic routes.
 Comments should be associated with posts, and have a dynamic route (e.g. `/posts/:postid`).
-- 🎯 Add a `redirect` when a user creates a post to redirect them to the posts page.
+- ✅ Add a `redirect` when a user creates a post to redirect them to the posts page.

 ### Stretch Requirements